An Uncertainty-Aware Generalization Framework for Cardiovascular Image Segmentation: Experiments

 We conduct a comparison of UU-Mamba with five of the state-of-the-art segmentation models—TransUNet~\cite{Chen2021TransUNet}, Swin-Unet~\cite{Cao2021SwinUnet}, nnUNet~\cite{Isensee2021nnUNet}, nnFormer~\cite{Zhou2021nnFormer}, and U-Mamba~\cite{ma2024umamba}—on the ACDC dataset~\cite{bernard2018deep}.
 Transformer-based networks are TransUNet and Swin-Unet, while nnUNet and nnFormer employ CNN-based architectures.
 U-Mamba is a hybrid architecture that combines components from both Transformer-based and CNN-based networks.

 Using the Dice Similarity Coefficient (DSC) as the evaluation metric, we conducted a quantitative evaluation of UU-Mamba against these five 3D heart segmentation models on the ACDC dataset~\cite{bernard2018deep}.
 The segmentation results for the compared algorithms are depicted in Figure~\ref{fig:ACDC_result} on a few images from the ACDC dataset.
-Table~\ref{tab:Results_comparison_diff_models} provides the average DSC scores across all regions, as well as the DSC scores for each model in three cardiac regions: the right ventricle (RV), myocardium (Myo), and left ventricle (LV).
-The scores that demonstrate the greatest performance are indicated in italics.
+Table~\ref{tab:Results_comparison_diff_models} provides the average DSC scores in all regions, as well as the DSC scores for each model in three cardiac regions: the right ventricle (RV), myocardium (Myo), and left ventricle (LV).
+Scores demonstrating the greatest performance are indicated in italics.

 Our UU-Mamba model surpasses all other methods, attaining the highest overall performance with an average DSC of 92.79\%.
 The DSC scores for each region are as follows: 92.41\% for RV, 90.90\% for Myo, and 95.04\% for LV for each region.
-Our model's flexibility and efficacy are demonstrated by its exceptional ability to accurately segment the right ventricle and myocardium.
-Despite a minor decrease in DSC for the left ventricle in comparison to other models, this is counterbalanced by the highest overall average DSC and the superior scores in other regions, as illustrated in Table~\ref{tab:Results_comparison_diff_models}.
+The flexibility and efficacy of our model are demonstrated by its exceptional ability to accurately segment the right ventricle and myocardium.
+Despite a slight decrease in DSC for the left ventricle compared to other models, this is counterbalanced by the highest overall average DSC and the superior scores in other regions, as illustrated in Table~\ref{tab:Results_comparison_diff_models}.

-In contrast, TransUNet attains an average DSC of 89.71\%, with a relatively lower score for Myo.
+In contrast, TransUNet achieves an average DSC of 89.71\%, with a relatively lower score for Myo.
 The average DSC of Swin-Unet is 90.00\%, with the maximum DSC for LV and lower performance for RV.
 The nnUNet model achieves an average DSC of 91.61\%, with significant enhancements in Myo segmentation.
 Providing robust performance in all regions, particularly the myocardium, the nnFormer model obtains an average DSC of 92.06\%.
-U-Mamba's average DSC of 92.22\% indicates substantial improvements in the RV and Myo regions.
+The average DSC of U-Mamba of 92.22\% indicates substantial improvements in the RV and Myo regions.